 Justice as “living in communities” may be seen and understood currently as the domination of corporate institutions over any political or economic alternatives in technological societies.
 The corporation may be seen as human beings’ highest form of will to power.
 Computers and automobiles can only exist in societies where there are large corporate institutions.
 The ways that these instruments can be used are limited to the situations that these institutions develop and create in order to fulfill their own will to power.
 They are instruments which allow certain forms of community and exclude others; and they also produce the account of justice given in modern political

-When we speak of praxis as ethical actions in that Area of Knowledge of TOK, we are speaking about human actions which are “owed” by human beings to other beings/things.
+When we speak of praxis as ethical actions, we are speaking about human actions which are “owed” by human beings to other beings/things.
 For instance, as beings in bodies, it is necessary for us to destroy other animals and plants in order to consume their energies.
 We “owe” it to ourselves to have a healthy diet and to exercise regularly.
 This is part of an old account of what has been called the “goodness of life”, now called “quality of life” and how we share in it.
 But what do we “owe” to the plants and animals that we destroy?

 The account of what existence means that arises from the technological exalts the possible over what is i.e. “enhancement” and “empowerment” understood as “quality of life” or the belief in “evolutionary progress” or “growth”.
 The difficulty is that we are called to understand technological civilization just when its realization has put in question the possibility that there could be any such understanding.